iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-03-24-My_First_Blog:_Vigilant_Broccoli-general.md

 ### **_What is vigilant-broccoli?_**

 _vigilant-broccoli_ is my personal monorepo (a topic I will write about in the future), essentially a compilation of code and documents written by me, bundled up and stored somewhere on the internet.
 That includes this blog, everything on _harryliu.design_ and more.
-I got the name _vigilant-broccoli_ from a random name generator when I initially created the repository on Github(a place code people put code).
+What you're lookng at right now is _vigilant-broccoli_.
 The original intention of _vigilant-broccoli_ was to be more or less a software development toolkit (similar to a toolbox for a repairman) containing things from generic base applications built on popular technologies, code snippets, sandbox environments, etc.. but it became more than just that..
+Also if you're curious, the name _vigilant-broccoli_ from a random name generator when I initially created the repository on Github(a place code people put code).

 <div style="text-align:center;">
     <img title="Divine Tree" alt="Divine Tree" src="https://static1.dualshockersimages.com/wordpress/wp-content/uploads/2022/10/Divine-Tree-Mob-Psycho.jpg" height="200px">